souenzzo/graal/docs/reference-manual/native-image/README.md

 ## Configuring Native Image with Third-Party Libraries

-For more complex applications that use external libraries, you must provide the `native-image` builder with reachability metadata.
+For more complex applications that use external libraries, you must provide the `native-image` builder with metadata.

 Building a standalone binary with the `native-image` tool takes place under a "closed world assumption".
 The `native-image` tool performs an analysis to see which classes, methods, and fields within your application are reachable and must be included in the native image.